0xLeathery/0xLeathery/README.md

 ### What I'm Working On

-- 🏗️ Enterprise architecture and modernisation projects across government and education
+- 🏗️ Enterprise architecture and modernisation for government and education clients
+- 🛠️ Building tools and apps with TypeScript, SvelteKit, and Next.js
-- 🛠️ Personal dev projects in SvelteKit and Python
+- 🐍 Data pipelines and automation with Python
+- 🧩 Chrome extensions and browser tooling
+- ⛓️ Solana smart contracts with Rust and Anchor

 ---